ChangheJi/Regression-Model-for-Corn-Yield-prediction/README.md

 # Regression-Model-for-Corn-Yield-prediction
 Final Report for Stat 615

-Group Members: John Li, Yaopeng Ma, Changhe Ji
+Group Members: John Zhang, Yaopeng Ma, Changhe Ji

 Corn yield prediction is essential for decision-makers, and it is complex because so many potential explanatory variables may affect the growth of crops.
 Regressors represent four different aspects: weather (varies weekly), soil, scale, and growth performance (varies weekly), and the response is corn yield in BU/Acre.
 Data was collected from 1990 to 2018, with a total of 8,352 observations and 688 features.
 The goal is to forecast corn yield performance for the Corn Belt states Illinois, Iowa, and Indiana.